 A familiar cliff.

-One that had significance to him when he was a carefree teenager and dated the most beautiful cheerleader in all of Ridgeway High.
+One that had significance to him since the time he was a carefree teenager and was dating the most beautiful cheerleader of all of Ridgeway High.

 He froze upon its sight.